 The Boardwalk Trails leads from the kiosk through a forested wetland and later crosses a rocky stream and waterfall at an old milldam site.
 It is likely the site of a sawmill or gristmill that was abandoned in the late 1800's.
 Maps from this time also show a house located adjacent to the trail where a cellar hole remains on the other side of the river.

 The River Loop Trail circles down and across the Ogunquit River with outstanding views of pools and old-growth trees.
-There is no bridge and the river crossing can be difficult during spring thaws or after heavy rains.
-Use caution when crossing the river during high water.
+There are safety cables and log bridges at both river crossings.
+Use caution when crossing as the bridges may be slippery, and do not cross is the water level is higher than the bridge.

 This property was donated by the late Ethel Hilton to the York Land Trust, with a conservation easement held by The Nature Conservancy.
 These 175 acres are part of the Mt.
 Agamenticus to the Sea Conservation Region (MtA2C).
 The Hilton and Winn families were area founders whose farmstead dates back over 200 years.
 The land is likely to have been occupied long before that, as family members recall prehistoric artifacts having been unearthed over the years.
 Since 1986, the York Land Trust, a member-supported, non-profit organization has been dedicated to conserving and protecting lands of ecological, historic, scenic, agricultural and educational significance throughout the greater York area of Maine, for the benefit of all.